What We Believe

 “That they may all be one.”
-(John 17.21) This points us to the healing of the divisions within the Body of Christ.
-We are a uniting church as well as a united church.
+(John 17.21) We are a uniting church as well as a united church, always praying for healing all that divides the Body of Christ in us and in this world.

 “In essentials unity, in nonessentials diversity, in all things charity.”
 The unity that we seek requires neither an uncritical acceptance of any point of view nor a rigid formulation of doctrine.
 It does require mutual understanding and agreement as to which aspects of the Christian life are essential.
 The unity of the church is not of its own making, but rather a gift of God.
 Expressions of that unity are as diverse as there are individuals.
 The common thing that runs through all is love and respect.